 If you have one of these test kits at home, check if it’s part of the recall by comparing the lot number on the test carton to the lot numbers on Ellume’s website.
 If you tested positive for COVID-19 using one of the affected test kits, contact your healthcare provider, an urgent care facility, or another COVID-19 testing site to request a COVID-19 molecular diagnostic test.
 If you have an unused recalled test kit at home, use the Ellume Home Test App or follow the directions on the company’s website to request a product replacement.

-If you or a loved one has been affected by these or other defective products, you may be able to seek compensation for your injuries and losses by filing a product liability lawsuit against the manufacturer.
-An experienced product defect lawyer can help you better understand your legal rights and options.
+Suppose you or a loved one has been affected by these or other defective products.
+In that case, you may be able to seek compensation for your injuries and losses by filing a product liability lawsuit against the manufacturer.
+An experienced product defect lawyer can help you understand your legal rights and options better.